 If I stop and think about it, I’M the true salad dodger.

-I’ve got into the awful habit of eating the same thing most days to keep my weight stable.
+I’m not a fussy eater but I’ve got into the awful habit of eating the same thing most days to keep my weight stable.
 I now know to the gram what I can eat and what I have to avoid.
-I eat the veg which hubby cooks with our evening meal but he is always wading through the ‘veg cupboard’ removing blackened carrots and yellowed broccolli.
+I eat the veg which hubby cooks with our evening meal but he is always wading through the ‘veg cupboard’ removing blackened carrots and yellowed broccoli.
 (Have you noticed that men are generally food nazis when they don’t have to do the shopping themselves?).

 I must confess that my staple diet consists of hot cross buns, marshmallows, jaffa cakes, diet coke, Babybel cheeses, curry and red wine.
 It’s a good job Gillian McKeith has vanished off the radar or she’d be chasing me with a large pointy stick and a poo pot.

 My favourite story about Gillian McKeith comes from Nigella Lawson (looking depressingly good in Nigellissima despite chowing down on a vat of lard and cream judging by her recipes). she has named the cupboard in her house where she keeps the cakes, biscuits, crisps and sweets as “The Gillian McKeith”.